Automated and Manual Analysis

 - We also offer clinical urinalysis, which includes microscopic examination of urine sediment and urine dipstick chemistries to semi-quantitatively detect glucose, bilirubin, ketones, urobilinogen, occult blood, protein, pH and specific gravity in either random collections from cystocentesis or pooled collections from metabolic cage systems.

 - Our hematology analyzer has likewise been chosen to accommodate micro-samples.
-The special veterinary software is optimized for mice, rat, feline, canine, lagomorph, ovine or porcine species.
+The special veterinary software is optimized specifically for mice, rat, feline, canine, lagomorph, ovine, bovine, porcine, caprine and other species.
 Typically, hematological blood counts, including 5-part differential white blood cell counts and red cell indices, require approximately 30 uL!
 We recommend that researchers collect 50-100 uL however, for better physical mixing and analyzer sampling.
 The most common hematological analysis performed is the CBC (Complete Blood Count).
 These are the following components of that profile:

-- Segmented neutrophils (expressed as an absolute number of cells or a percentage of the total number of WBCs)
+- Neutrophils - expressed as an absolute number of cells, and a percentage of the total number of WBCs

-- Lymphocytes (expressed as an absolute number of cells or a percentage of the total number of WBCs)
+- Lymphocytes - expressed as an absolute number of cells, and a percentage of the total number of WBCs

-- Monocytes (expressed as an absolute number of cells or a percentage of the total number of WBCs)
+- Monocytes - expressed as an absolute number of cells, and a percentage of the total number of WBCs

-- Eosinophils (expressed as an absolute number of cells or a percentage of the total number of WBCs)
+- Eosinophils - expressed as an absolute number of cells, and a percentage of the total number of WBCs

-- Basophils (expressed as an absolute number of cells or a percentage of the total number of WBCs)
+- Basophils - expressed as an absolute number of cells, and a percentage of the total number of WBCs

 - If a manual review of the blood is desired, a peripheral smear can be prepared by special request.
 We use a Wright Giemsa stain for these smears and manual WBC differential counts may be performed on these preparations.